scijava/scijava-plugins-text-plain/README.md

 SciJava Plugins: Text: Plain
 ----------------------------

-A text plugin which enables support for plain text.
+A text format plugin which enables support for plain text.